 56 hours

-Two of the subjects offered in the Program are 56-hour subjects.
+Some subjects offered in the Program are 56-hour subjects.
 (This translates to one unit or four or six credit points by other systems of reckoning).
-56-hour subjects may be delivered in two forms:
+56-hour subjects represent four hours per week tuition compressed into one session.